AleksandarBayrev/general-linux-fixes/NVIDIA-Fixes-Linux.md

 export __GLX_VENDOR_LIBRARY_NAME=nvidia
 ```

-## When a laptop does not have a way to disable integrated GPU
+## When a laptop does not have a way to disable integrated GPU (no MUX switch)
 * Clone `envycontrol` from GIT, run `sudo ./envycontrol.py --switch nvidia --dm sddm`
 * Add to `/etc/environment`
 ```ini